WLFR: History

 WLFR started in a small cabin located in the woods east of the dorm C and D in 1974–1975.
 The Radio Club got permission to renovate the cabin and added two small studios and a control room.
 An A/C system was donated and the entrance room housed the record collection.
 Records arrived on a daily basis directly from the record companies free of charge.
 The station was called WSSR - Stockton State Radio.

 The broadcast medium was via dedicated phone lines to each of the dorm buildings where AM "carrier-current" transmitters beamed the signal out via the building wires.
 The hand build tube transmitters were purchased from another state college that didn't need them anymore.

 The tech team got a budget to purchase two broadcast grade turntables, a mixing console and a Revox 77 tape recorder.
-Things really took off when an endless loop tape deck was added for jingles and ads.
+Things really took off when an endless loop tape deck was added for jingles and promotional spots.
 Endless tapes had 30 and 60 second runtime.

 The turntables were "queued up" for each song to be played.
 That means that the needle was placed in the groove of the record and spun by hand to find the start of the song, then 1/2 turn added for the start up time of the turntable.

 The faders in the mixing console controlled the turntable motor allowing the disk jockey to on cue to just raise the volume on the mixer witch in turn started the turntable.
 This allowed the perfect crossover from song to song or speech to song.

 Advisor to the club was Charlie Hirsch, husband of one of the professors.
 He also helped with the solar heated cabin.